Supporting HCC Faculty and Staff

 Resources for Excellence Grants

-The HCC Foundation’s Resources for Excellence Grants program provides faculty and staff funds to broaden the scope of the curriculum, enhance the college experience, and improve student achievement.
+The HCC Foundation’s Resources for Excellence Grants program provides current faculty and staff with funds to broaden the scope of the curriculum, enhance the college experience, and improve student achievement.
 Made possible by the generous support of our donors, Resources for Excellence grants are designed to help advance HCC’s mission and goals.
 Faculty and staff may apply for grants ranging from $500 – $2,500 to support projects that would otherwise not be covered by the College budget or other sources.
 Deadlines for applying are twice per year, in October and April.

 The 2017-2018 year deadlines are October 30, 2017 and April 2, 2018.